-The application templates for each section are available on proposalCentral.
+The application templates for each section are available on ProposalCentral.
 The templates must be downloaded and completed offline.
-Completed templates must be converted into PDF documents before uploading to corresponding sections.
+Completed templates must be converted into PDF documents before uploading to the corresponding application sections.

 1. TABLE OF CONTENTS (PAGE 1.1)